ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak12014/datasheet.md

 sidebar_label: Datasheet
 ---

-import RkImage from '@site/src/components/Image' import RkBottomNav from '@site/src/components/Document/BottomNav'

 # RAK12014 WisBlock ToF Sensor Module Datasheet

 ## Overview

 ### Description

 The RAK12014, a part of the RAKwireless WisBlock Sensor Series, is a Time-of-Flight (ToF) module designed based on VL53L0X from STMicroelectronics.
-The VL53L0X is a ToF laser-ranging module, providing accurate distance measurement up to 2&nbsp;m.
+The VL53L0X is a ToF laser-ranging module, providing accurate distance measurement up to 2 m.

-The VL53L0X's 940&nbsp;nm VCSEL emitter (Vertical-Cavity Surface-Emitting Laser) is invisible to the human eye and coupled with internal physical infrared filters.
+The VL53L0X's 940 nm VCSEL emitter (Vertical-Cavity Surface-Emitting Laser) is invisible to the human eye and coupled with internal physical infrared filters.
 It enables longer-ranging distances, higher immunity to ambient light, and better robustness to cover glass optical crosstalk.

 ### Features